NoTimeForHero/dBASE.NET/README.md

 ﻿# dBASE.NET - Read and write DBF files with .NET

+This is the fork of [henck/dBASE.NET](https://github.com/henck/dBASE.NET).\
+Deeply thankful to him for awesome library.

+The primary target of this fork - add support for reading and writing [x]Harbour Dbase fields.\
+It is based on [dBase Level 7](https://www.dbf2002.com/dbf-file-format.html) with possible additions.

+Current progress:
+- ✔️ Reading extra fields +/^/@/?
+- ✔️ Reading and writing DBase memo files
+- 🚧 Creating new memo files
+- 🚧 Lazy manipulation with the file (without reading it full to the memory and rewriting full file on drive)

+## Base information

 __dBASE.NET__ is a .NET class library used to read FoxBase, dBASE III and dBASE IV .dbf files.
 Data read from a file is returned as a list of typed fields and a list of records.
 This library is useful to add data import from dBASE sources to a .NET project.